flavioragni/CT_covid_detection_pyTorch/README.md

 CT and other chest imaging techniques have proven to be instrumental in helping practitioners to diagnose the disease during the outbreak of COVID-19.

-The folders CT_COVID and CT_NonCOVID contains the COVID-CT dataset used in the present project.The dataset was created by Zhao et al. (2020) and it is organized in two folders:
+The dataset used in the present project was created by Zhao et al. (2020) and it is organized in two folders:

 The CT_COVID folder contains 349 chest CT images depicting clinical findings of COVID-19 from 216 patients.